oemof/tespy/doc/tespy_modules/connections.rst

  * pressure* (p),
  * enthalpy* (h),
  * temperature* (T),
- * vapour mass fraction for pure fluids (x),
+ * vapor mass fraction for pure fluids (x),
  * a fluid vector (fluid) and
  * a balance closer for the fluid vector (fluid_balance).

 It is possible to specify values, starting values, references and data containers.
-The data containers for connections are dc_prop for fluid properties (mass flow, pressure, enthalpy, temperature and vapour mass fraction) and dc_flu for fluid composition.
+The data containers for connections are dc_prop for fluid properties (mass flow, pressure, enthalpy, temperature and vapor mass fraction) and dc_flu for fluid composition.
 If you want to specify data_containers, you need to import them from the :code:`tespy.tools` module.